-It is recommended that the stove is cold and shut down when removing ash pan.
+It is recommended that the stove is cold and shut down for removing the ash pan.

-- 1. Open front door of stove and then open the ash door by pulling downward on the ash lip.
+- Open the front door of the stove and then open the ash door by pulling downward on the ash lip.
 Remove the ash pan (be sure to wear protective gloves if the stove is not cooled down).
-See Fig. 33. - 2.
-Slide the ash pan back into the stove, seating it against the rear of the firebox.
+See Fig. 33. - Slide the ash pan back into the stove, seating it against the rear of the firebox.
 Lift the ash lip to close the ash door and then close the front door of the stove.